atulkhurana27/OnlineStoreFront/README.md

 # Running The Application

-To test the example application run the following commands.
+To test the application run the following commands.

 * To package the example run.